 |Orcas Island Newsletter!|

-The Stage on the Green, located in the heart of the island, will be home to numerous festival activities all day Saturday, March 23, including stage performances and music of the period.
-That evening, a performance of Julius Caesar will be presented at the island’s version of “The Globe” – the 200-seat Orcas Center, the community’s performing arts facility.
+The Stage on the Green, located in the heart of the island, will be home to numerous festival activities all day Saturday, April 11, including stage performances and music of the period.
+That evening, a performance will be presented at the island’s 200-seat Orcas Center, the community’s performing arts facility.

 If you have any questions, please email or call (360-376-2273) the Chamber of Commerce

 Tuesday, April 7

 Local Shakespeare Night with music and one-acts.
 7 pm at Random Howse in Eastsound.

 Dinner Theater with two plays: ‘Unexpected Shakespeare’ Improv by Seattle’s Unexpected Productions, and “Who Doth Inhabit the Primary Position,” directed by Tom Fiscus and performed by Peter Vinson and Kelly Toombs.
 7 pm at Random Howse in Eastsound.